 West of Copenhagen, the city of Roskilde in Denmark was the place where the renovation and transformation of a building into a low-level energy-consuming building of apartments took place.

 For this, the thermal envelope was improved by using walls with up to 480 mm of insulation, 400 mm for the roof, with three-layer low-energy glazing for windows.
 The building is also connected to a district heating network and features mechanical ventilation.

 With the goal of being the first zero-energy house in Finland, this house in Järvenpää has concrete walls with 300 mm insulation walls.
 It counts with a water-based heating system, low-energy lighting, and a mechanical ventilation system.

-With the goal of producing a nearly zero-energy building in France, this single-family house located at the French commune of Niort has brick walls and a roof insulated with mineral wool inside.
+With the goal of producing a nearly zero-energy building in France, this single-family house located in the French commune of Niort has brick walls and a roof insulated with mineral wool inside.
 For heating, a gas-condensing boiler delivered by a floor-heating system is used.

 University of London, Stratford New Library

 The University of London, in the city of London, England, in the UK, aimed to provide modern library facilities for the students of this university.
-It uses well-insulated concrete slab for the roof, and two types of walls, insulated bricks, as well as insulated glazed curtain wall.
+It uses a well-insulated concrete slab for the roof, and two types of walls, insulated bricks, as well as insulated glazed curtain walls.
 It is heated by Low-Temperature Hot Water.

-Even if a few years might be needed before every new building reaches a zero-energy state, and most existing buildings get the necessary renovations to become nearly zero-energy buildings; it is clear that this is one fundamental aspect towards building the cities of the future, and achieving sustainability.
+Even if a few years might be needed before every new building reaches a zero-energy state, and most existing buildings get the necessary renovations to become nearly zero-energy buildings; it is clear that this is one fundamental aspect of building the cities of the future, and achieving sustainability.